Coronavirus and screening programmes

 - Older adults (aged 85 or more)

 - Those living in the most deprived areas

 - Those living with a learning or physical disability.

 Healthcare and screening service providers have important roles to play in ensuring people are encouraged, and enabled, to attend their screening appointment.

 Local and national action

 The Scottish Government is committed to improve prevention, treat, and care for all people in Scotland affected by diabetes.
 The Scottish Government have produced the diabetes improvement plan (2014) (external) and the diabetes action plan (2010) (external).

 We work with partners to ensure that the public are fully informed about diabetic retinopathy screening.
 Those eligible are sent an information leaflet with their screening invitation.
 The leaflet aims to support people to make an informed choice about their screening appointment.
-Information is also available in alternative languages and an easy read format.
+The leaflet is available in other languages and Easy Read format.

-NHS Inform has further diabetic retinopathy screening information for the public.
-This includes a short video to explain what happens at a DRS appointment.
+NHS inform has diabetic retinopathy screening information for the public.
+This includes audio format and a short video to explain what happens at a DRS appointment.